Relevance of Speed Indoors

 Furthermore, something called "rolling resistance" can affect speed readings indoors.
 For our purposes, rolling resistance is defined as the amount of pressure placed on your rear tire by the trainer's roller.
 See the Tire Tension section of this article for more information.

 Speed Readings and Smart Trainers

-Speed readings taken from an electronic trainer set in ERG mode are arguably the least reliable.
+Speed readings taken from a smart trainer set in ERG mode are arguably the least reliable.
 Having a basic understanding of how ERG mode works will be useful before reading on.

 Speed readings are not reliable in ERG mode because the trainer will automatically adjust the resistance to ensure the rider is matching their wattage target — regardless of your gear or speed.

 For example, a rider could shift gears and/or increase their cadence to bring their speed from 20-40mph during an interval with a prescribed wattage of 250.
-In order to keep the rider at 250 watts, the electronic trainer will automatically adjust the resistance to make up for the change in speed.
+In order to keep the rider at 250 watts, the smart trainer will automatically adjust the resistance to make up for the change in speed.
 This means the rider's speed readings will indicate 40mph while their watts remain at 250.
 If the rider shifts back down to 20mph, the trainer will again adjust accordingly so they are still holding 250 watts.